Physiotherapy and Exercise Therapy

 It is well known that (musculoskeletal) physiotherapy and education work well for managing back pain.

 Back pain has many causes, which include sitting for too long in one position, picking up heavy things incorrectly and getting injured.
 Stress and anxiety can make the pain worse.
 A physiotherapist will work with the cause of your back problem, explain what it is and what he/she can do to help for the back pain to get better.

 ExerciseDoing exercise and staying active are important ways to treat and prevent back pain from becoming a more serious problem.
 It is important to keep moving which prevents stiffness, tightness and more pain.
 Some common exercises for back pain are here.

 Physiotherapists will give specific exercises that can really help with back pain.
-Generally this will include stretching areas that are tight and strengthening areas, which are weak.
+Generally, this will include stretching areas that are tight and strengthening areas that are weak.
 Safe activities for back pain include walking, swimming and cycling.

 Complementary and alternative medicine (CAM)The use of alternative treatments for back pain is increasing and becoming more popular.
 Some of these treatments include yoga, acupuncture, massage, herbal medicine, homeopathy, meditation, mindfulness, Tai Chi and many more.
 Some are more effective preventative measures (eg. Tai chi) and others are more directed to treatment (eg., Pilates).

 A survey of nearly 70 000 adults in Canada found that the use of CAM is highest in people with chronic low back pain who also report that thanks to the treatments, they are more active, more sociable, healthier and manage their condition better (Foltz et al, 2005).

 MassagePhysiotherapists use massage to release tight muscles and take pressure off stiff and painful joints.
 Having flexible muscles and joints is important to reduce the chance of injury, plus recovery is faster.